U2: Made in Dublin

-Our new exhibition, U2: Made in Dublin, is open on the second floor of the museum.
-Charting the story of the band from 1976 all the way up to the present day, this fan-curated exhibition features musical rarities, signed albums and some great photography, alongside items such as a Trabant car, a Gibson Explorer, a life-size sculpture of MacPhisto and even a pack of U2 condoms.
+Ireland's greatest rock band has finally got the exhibition it deserves.
+U2: Made in Dublin charts the story of the band over the last 40 years.
+This fan-curated exhibition features musical rarities, signed albums and some great photography, alongside delights such as a Trabant car, an oversize Gibson Explorer, a life-size sculpture of MacPhisto and even a pack of U2 condoms.

 “Us Dubs are naturally skeptical types, and that’s no bad thing,” says museum director Trevor White.
 “But it also means that U2 don’t get much credit here in their hometown.
 We’re thrilled to be celebrating Ireland’s greatest rock band here in the people’s museum of Dublin.”